Jeziel777/Sensor-Data-Collection-App/README.md

 - Storage: Requires sufficient storage for managing and uploading media files.
 - Network: An active internet connection is required for server uploads.

-## Support

-For any questions or support, feel free to reach out at [Support Email] or visit our [Website/Documentation].

-## License

-PavAnalytics is licensed under [License Name].
-See the [LICENSE] file for more details.